What if we lived in the moment?

 And holy given over to the moment.

 Needless to say, those last years of our marriage were the best.
+Because we planned more fun and adventure.

 Our unofficial mantra for those last months and years of Gary’s life is what I’m still living today: